Melnyk-Y/home-work/lesson9/my-new-cypress-project/cypress/e2e/3-our-own-cases/Readme.md

 To install Node.js and npm.
 Download it from here https://nodejs.org/en

-2.Installing a Code Editor
+2. Installing a Code Editor

 We recommend using Visual Studio Code.
 Download it from here https://code.visualstudio.com/

-3.Installing Cypress
+3. Installing Cypress

 Open your terminal and run the following commands: